A Guide to Rotator Cuff Surgery Recovery

 - Using your arm for sports-related activities

 Injury to the rotator cuff can be either a strain or tear due to an accident or injury or wear and tear over time.
 The pain from rotator cuff injury can significantly impact your everyday activities, prompting you to seek medical care.
 Your doctor may initially advise you to rest, ice, and take over-the-counter pain medication such as ibuprofen.
-They often also prescribe physical therapy to allow for improved range of motion, strength, function, and decreased pain.
-If a shoulder impingement, so it’s important to diagnose it properly.
-Here’s more of what you should know about . is needed, you can still take precautions before, during, and after for a better .
-This injury can sometimes feel like a
+They often also prescribe physical therapy to allow for improved range of motion, shoulder strength, function, and decreased pain.
+If a rotator cuff repair surgery is needed, you can still take precautions before, during, and after for a better recovery.
+The rotator cuff injury can sometimes feel like a shoulder impingement, so it’s important to diagnose it properly.
+Here’s more of what you should know about .

 Types of Rotator Cuff Surgeries

-If physical therapy does not initially help, and you have consistent pain and limited daily function due to the pain or restricted movement and strength, you and your doctor may collaboratively decide to proceed with surgery.
+If physical therapy does not initially help, and you have consistent pain and limited daily function due to the pain or restricted movement and shoulder strength, you and your doctor may collaboratively decide to proceed with rotator cuff shoulder surgery.

-Surgical procedures, ranging from least invasive to most invasive, include arthroscopic, mini-open, and open repairs.
-The best procedure for you will depend on the severity of your rotator cuff tear and the severity and duration of your symptoms.
+Surgical procedures, ranging from least invasive to most invasive, include arthroscopic rotator cuff surgery, mini-open, and open repairs.
+The best surgical repair procedure for you will depend on the severity of your rotator cuff tear and the severity and duration of your symptoms.

 The second type of mini-open repair for a is the .
 This repair is both an arthroscopic and open surgery technique.
 Arthroscopy is utilized to evaluate the tear and remove any loose cartilage.
 Then an incision is made approximately 1 to 5 inches to repair the tear with the use of sutures.

 The third, and most invasive technique is an open repair.
 During this procedure a portion of a larger shoulder muscle (the deltoid) is detached, allowing the surgeon to access and repair the torn soft tissue.
 This surgical rotator cuff repair procedure is primarily utilized for massive or complex tears.

 Do’s and don’ts after rotator cuff surgery

-So depending on the , the will look different for each .
-But regardless of what rotator cuff repair your physician performed on you, you must adhere to some general activity guidelines and precautions postoperatively to allow for optimal healing.
+So depending on the torn rotator cuff, the surgery will look different for each patient.
+But regardless of what surgical rotator cuff repair your physician performed on you, you must adhere to some general activity guidelines and precautions postoperatively to allow for optimal healing.
 Here are some rotator cuff surgery recovery tips you should know.